 Ahead of this year’s general election, debates are heating up about the death of the humanities and the polarising divide between academics and administrators that is supposedly fuelling the process.

-As someone who became an administrator in a new field owing to dwindling job prospects in the humanities, these debates point uncomfortably at me, reaffirming at once that my academic life is in tatters and that the leap I’ve taken is one that will deservedly perpetuate that downfall.
+As an administrator in a new field owing to dwindling job prospects in the humanities, these debates point uncomfortably at me, reaffirming at once that my academic life is in tatters and that the leap I’ve taken will deservedly perpetuate that downfall.

-But I’d like to offer an alternative: that junior academics and would-be academics could benefit enormously from a taste of administrative life, and that this may create community rather than conflict in the evolving world of higher education.
+But I’d like to propose that prospective and early-career academics could benefit enormously from a taste of administrative life, and that this may create community rather than conflict in the evolving world of higher education.

-It has become very clear to most who know me that I am massively enthused about my new job at the London School of Economics.
+My friends and family know that I am massively enthused about my new job at the London School of Economics.

-It’s a broad spectrum I cover, as the programme administrator for the MSc in African Development and the web, communications and events co-ordinator.
-I’m far from a simple administrator, and the diversity of the role is one of its most attractive features.
-Yes, there’s some box-ticking and form-filling, some office tasks, a lot of emailing.
+It’s a broad spectrum I cover, as Programme Administrator for the MSc in African Development and the department’s web, communications and events co-ordinator.
+There’s some box-ticking and form-filling, some office tasks, a lot of emailing.
 But there’s creativity involved as well.

-While I often pause to reflect upon the real impact of my work in the humanities, it’s hard to argue with the resonance of anything that goes on in a field such as development studies.
-This kind of raw data will prove valuable to those working on election studies, African studies, democracy, government, and corruption.
+While I reflect often upon my work in the humanities, it’s hard to argue with the resonance of anything that goes on in the field of development studies.
+This raw data will prove valuable to those working on election studies, African studies, democracy, government and corruption.
 It will prove a valuable resource for journalists, researchers, and future PhD students.